skx/cpmulator/EXTENSIONS.md

-## Function 0x02: Change Console Driver
+## Function 0x02: Get/Set Console Driver

 On entry DE points to a text-string, terminated by NULL, which represents the name of the console output driver to use.

+If DE is 0x0000 then the DMA area is filled with the name of the current driver, NULL-terminated.

 Demonstrated in [samples/console.z80](samples/console.z80)

-## Function 0x03: Change CCP Driver
+## Function 0x03: Get/Set CCP

 On entry DE points to a text-string, terminated by NULL, which represents the name of the CCP to use.

+If DE is 0x0000 then the DMA area is filled with the name of the currently active CCP, NULL-terminated.

 Demonstrated in [samples/ccp.z80](samples/ccp.z80)

-## Function 0x04: Set Quiet
+## Function 0x04: Get/Set Quiet

 * If C is 0x00 quiet-mode is enabled.
 * If C is 0x01 quiet-mode is disabled.